12 Nutrient Transfer During Pregnancy

 Phospholipids, lipoproteins, and immunoglobulins are taken up by the villi via endocytosis.
 VLDL and LDL bind to their respective receptors.
 The receptor mediates endocytosis, the engulfing of the large molecule by the cell wall.

-Glucose Is the Main Energy Source For the Fetus
+Glucose Is the Main Energy Source for the Fetus

 The main energy-yielding nutrients for the fetus are glucose, and to a lesser degree amino acids.
 The fetus is not able to use fat as an energy source.
 Long chain fatty acids are needed, but as building blocks for growing tissues only.

-Maternal Metabolic Conservation Measures Provide the Additional Protein For Fetal Growth
+Maternal Metabolic Conservation Measures Provide the Additional Protein for Fetal Growth

 Since the fetus and placenta are growing rapidly during the second half of the pregnancy, one would think that the mother should increase her protein intake substantially.
 This is not correct.

-Most of the additional need for fetal and placental growth is covered by maternal metabolic adaptions.
+Most of the additional need for fetal and placental growth is covered by maternal metabolic adaptations.
 Amino acids that are transferred to the fetus stem from the maternal diet, conservation measures, and if protein intake is low from the mother’s lean body mass.

 Again, the placenta diverts some of the amino acids for its own growth and maintenance.
 The remainder is actively transported to the fetus.
-Interesting fact: The fetus has higher amino acid blood concentrations than the mother which can only be achieved using an active transport mechanism.
+Interesting fact: The fetus has higher amino acid blood concentrations than the mother, which can only be achieved using an active transport mechanism.
 Most of those amino acids are used for tissue synthesis and if glucose is in short supply for energy purposes.

-In today’s society more protein is often considered better and many Americans tend to overconsume protein.
+In today’s society, more protein is often considered better, and many Americans tend to over consume protein.
 Protein shakes are part of many people’s daily routine.
 A pregnant woman needs to rethink here.
 While insufficient protein intake, especially when essential amino acids are missing, is connected to reduced fetal growth, high protein intake is connected to slowed fetal growth as well.
 Studies show that a high intake of protein supplements is connected to newborns that are small for their gestational age.
 Why?
 Not clear yet.

-Fat Is a Building Block For the Fetus and Not an Energy Source
+Fat Is a Building Block for the Fetus and Not an Energy Source

 Selected Micronutrients Need Special Attention: Iron, Iodine, Vitamin D and Folate